 The number of partitions is specified at creation and must be between 2 and 32.
 The partition count is not changeable, so you should consider long-term scale when setting partition count.
 Partitions are a data organization mechanism that relates to the downstream parallelism required in consuming applications.
 The number of partitions in an event hub directly relates to the number of concurrent readers you expect to have.
 You can increase the number of partitions beyond 32 by contacting the Event Hubs team.

-Partitions are filled with a sequence of event data which contains the body of the event, a user-defined property bag, and metadata such as its offset in the partition and its number in the stream sequence.
+Partitions are filled with a sequence of event data that contains the body of the event, a user-defined property bag, and metadata such as its offset in the partition and its number in the stream sequence.

 Event Hubs uses Shared Access Signatures, which are available at the namespace and event hub level.
 A SAS token is generated from a SAS key and is an SHA hash of a URL, encoded in a specific format.
 Using the name of the key (policy) and the token, Event Hubs can regenerate the hash and thus authenticate the sender.
 Normally, SAS tokens for event publishers are created with only send privileges on a specific event hub.
 This SAS token URL mechanism is the basis for publisher identification introduced in the publisher policy.
 For more information about working with SAS, see Shared Access Signature Authentication with Service Bus.

 Any entity that reads event data from an event hub is an event consumer.
 All Event Hubs consumers connect via the AMQP 1.0 session and events are delivered through the session as they become available.
 The client does not need to poll for data availability.

 The publish/subscribe mechanism of Event Hubs is enabled through consumer groups.
 A consumer group is a view (state, position, or offset) of an entire event hub.
 Consumer groups enable multiple consuming applications to each have a separate view of the event stream, and to read the stream independently at their own pace and with their own offsets.